Discussions are an important part of the

 Discussions usually take place fortnightly

-at 2 p.m. on Tuesdays during term-time and are traditionally held in the Senate-House (although they relocate during the examination period).
+at 2 p.m. on Tuesdays during term-time and are either held online or in person, traditionally in the Senate-House (although they relocate during the examination period).
 A Notice issued by the

 Vice-Chancellor listing the items put forward for each Discussion is published